Open-Coding-Society/GameHub/navigation/PilotCityGames/adventure.md

   <div id="container">
       <header class="fun_facts">
       <p id="num">Fun Fact #0</p>
-      <h3 id="fun_fact">Mario is named after the frustrated landlord, Mario Segale, of the Nintendo of America building.</h3>
+      <h3 id="fun_fact">Scripps Research is a real research facility that involved the research of scripps!</h3> <!-- want to access later so have id-->
       </header>
     </div>